Best Sony phones in 2023: choose the best Xperia for you

 Very expensive

-The Xperia 1 IV is particularly exciting given its world-first tech.
-This is the first phone to support 120fps video capture across all its rear 12-megapixel cameras.
-Most impressive, though, is the inclusion of a true optical zoom.
-The phone's periscope camera can take you from 85mm to 125mm continuously, despite the fact the Xperia 1 IV is a slim, fine-looking slab of frosted glass and blasted metal.
+Released in 2022, the Xperia 1 IV has a large (6.6-inch) screen, supports 120fps video capture across all its rear 12MP cameras and features a true optical zoom.
+Not to mention that the phone's periscope camera can take you from 85mm to 125mm continuously, despite the fact the Xperia 1 IV is a slim, fine-looking slab of frosted glass and blasted metal.

 (Image credit: Basil Kronfli/Digital Camera World)